 Direct bookings are great!
-You don’t have to give up your revenue to a middleman, you can build a stronger relationship with your customer, and you can provide much better customer service.
+You don’t have to give up your revenue to a middleman, you can build a stronger relationship with your customers, and you can provide much better customer service.

 Unfortunately, many holiday rentals rely on Online Travel Agents to get their bookings.
-Thankfully there are a few things you can do to get more direct bookings for your holiday rental.
+Thankfully, there are a few things you can do to get more direct bookings from the website of your holiday rental.
 Here are some ideas:

 Work on your existing listings before working on direct bookings

-Yes, it might seem counterintuitive to spend more time working on your OTA listings.
+It might seem counterintuitive to spend more time working on your OTA listings.
 These are still important, though, for getting those initial clients.
-According to Travel Tripper, between 61%and 75% of customers use OTAs to book their properties.
-You can tap into this market to find your initial clients, and then use these guests to build more direct bookings.
+According to Travel Tripper, between 61% and 75% of customers use OTAs to book their properties.
+You can tap into this market to find your initial clients and then use these guests to build more direct bookings.

 On its blog, hundredrooms suggests improving the photography for your listing.
 This will make your property more visually appealing.
 Pictures are the most effective advertisement for your property, so make sure you invest in great photography.

 You should also make sure the written content is as descriptive as possible.
 Mention all of the perks of booking your rental.
 Write a little bit about the local area and make sure to include aspects of existing customer feedback.
 By including this info from the feedback, you are tapping directly into what made your previous guests love your rental.

 Find your unique selling point.

 What makes your property special?
 Rifling through customer reviews is also great for helping you find your USP.
 If reviews are always raving about your incredible pool, be sure to make this front and centre of your marketing efforts.
 Hundredrooms suggests using this as your main photo on OTAs, but it should also be front and centre of your own website for building up those direct bookings.
 You can also work SEO keywords related to your USP into the written content on your website, so it is one of the first things people see when looking for, say, “villa with great pool in Biggleswade.”